Haemophilus B Conjugate Vaccine (hee-MOF-i-lus B KON-joo-gate VAX-een), Hepatitis B Vaccine Recombinant (hep-a-TYE-tis B VAX-een re-KOM-bin-ant)

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

-Your child should not receive this vaccine if the child has had an allergic reaction to Haemophilus b conjugate vaccine, hepatitis B vaccine, or yeast.
+Your child should not receive this vaccine if he or she has had an allergic reaction to Haemophilus b conjugate vaccine, hepatitis B vaccine, or yeast.

 How to Use This Medicine

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot into one of your muscles.
 This vaccine is usually given in the thighs.

 - A nurse or other trained health professional will give you this medicine.